helrond/clbsj.org/_posts/2025-06-15-understanding-trans-biblical-interpretation-with-melissa-harl-sellew.md

 Dr. Sellew is co-editor of [_Trans Biblical: New Approaches to Interpretation and Embodiment in Scripture_](https://www.wjkbooks.com/bookproduct/0664268897-trans-biblical/), recently published by Westminster John Knox Press.
 This session will provide a glimpse into this book's goals and content, highlighting several specific readings as examples of trans hermeneutics.
 We will then spend some time in dialogue and contemplation on one of the book's central questions:  “what makes a biblical reading trans, or a trans reading biblical?”

-This session will be hosted by CLBSJ Contemplative Traditions Advisor, Sr. Sharifa Vernice Meytung.
+This session will be hosted by CLBSJ Contemplative Traditions Advisor, Sr. Sharifa Vernice Meytung. _Please Note:_ This session will start earlier than our usual time, and the format will be slightly longer than usual to make more space for dialogue and contemplation.

 ## Speaker Bios: